Load dplyr and stringr packages into R workspace

 ## [1] "Alameda" "Alpine" "Amador" "Butte" "Calaveras" "Colusa"

-Below, we will use inner_join
+Below, we will use inner_join to first join CA_county_data with CA_county_SES, then CA_county_demog.

 ### First we will check the dimensions of the CA_county_data column